Islas Marietas National Park: Tourism

 Protection by the government has created an environment conducive to the development of the marine ecosystem, and is a popular location for snorkeling and scuba diving.
-Not even during whale watching tours, people often report seeing sea turtles, manta rays, octopus, wild dolphins, humpback whales and thousands of species of tropical fish around the islands.
+Now even during whale watching tours, people often report seeing sea turtles, manta rays, octopus, wild dolphins, humpback whales and thousands of species of tropical fish around the islands.
 The islands are also home to a few thousand birds, with species such as the blue-footed booby.
 Currently, the Mexican government allows only a few companies to go to the islands and allows the landing of passengers onto one secluded beach with the necessary permit from SEMARNAT.

 From Punta de Mita, small boats do tours through the islands to see the wildlife of this region.
 From December to March gray and humpback whales can be observed that come from Alaska to give birth off the coast of Nayarit.

 It has been estimated in studies carried out at the University of Guadalajara that the so-called "hidden beach" or the "love beach" can accommodate up to 116 visitors a day without degrading.
 The carrying capacity of the entire park is 625 visitors a day.
 (These studies used the antiquated system of tourism carrying capacity to estimate visitors).
 However the actual number of visitors is typically three or four times this limit with more than 2500 visitors landing on it each day during 2016.
 During the Easter holidays more than 250 boats landed on the island per day, some of them carrying as many as 400 tourists.
 This has been due to recent interest in the island.
 The number of tourists in 2012 was only 27,500, but this skyrocketed to 127,372 in 2015.